-- Age Eligibility.
+- 1) Age Eligibility.
 All players must be 20 years or under throughout the 2024 calendar year. - 2) Selection List.
-The selection list for the event shall be: - a) The top seven (7) players in the PIF ATP Race to Jeddah standings as of Monday following the last Challenger Tour event of the year prior to the Next Gen ATP Finals; followed by - b) One (1) Wild Card designated by the ATP.
-The Wild Card selection must meet the age restriction as specified in B. 1) above. - B) Direct Acceptances.
+The selection list for the event shall be: - a) The top seven (7) players in the Pepperstone ATP Race to Jeddah standings as of Monday (20 November) following the Nitto ATP Finals event; followed by - b) One (1) Wild Card designated by the ATP.
+The Wild Card selection must meet the age restriction as specified in B. 1) above. - 3) Direct Acceptances.
 The top seven (7) players in the selection list shall qualify for the event as direct acceptances.
 Participation is mandatory, and all qualified players shall be entered.
 The exception to this is that any player(s) who are qualified for the Nitto ATP Finals as a Direct Acceptance or as a designated Alternate are excluded from mandatory participation.
 All direct acceptances must be at the tournament site to attend the official pre-tournament media events scheduled Sunday night and Monday and must be available for play through the completion of the round robin competition and the knock-out competition if eligible. - 4) Withdrawal.
 Any withdrawal, before the official pre-tournament media conference starts, shall be replaced by the next highest positioned player on the selection list, who shall be qualified as a direct acceptance.